satyamsc/redis/README.md

-# Spring boot,MySql and Redis Application
+# Data caching in Spring boot with Redis and MySQL
 Below are the steps to run the application:

 1. Run MYSQL Docker image